bottlerocket-os/bottlerocket/TESTING.md

 git checkout "${WORKING_BRANCH}"
 ```

 Next, build Bottlerocket images and repos and sync TUF repos.
+The architecture and variant can be configured with `BUILDSYS_ARCH` and `BUILDSYS_VARIANT`.

 ```shell
 cargo make